SockguardSockguard

 # Denies: build, swarm, secrets, plugins

-# Container-create and image-pull requests are inspected; exec lifecycle hooks can be
+# Container-create, image-pull, and network attach requests are inspected; exec lifecycle

-# inspected too, but this preset keeps insecure_allow_body_blind_writes=true for arbitrary hooks
+# hooks can be inspected too, but this preset keeps insecure_allow_body_blind_writes=true for arbitrary hooks

 Homepage (homepage.yaml)